saraaahh63/NYU-Tandon-Bridge-2021/Week 1 - Computer Hardware/Module 2/Number Systems.md

 **Representation of number N in base b<sub>1</sub> --> Representation of number N in base b<sub>2</sub>**

 There are two methods of converting between bases.
-These methods use decimal of base 10 as a stepping stone for conversions.
+These methods use decimal or base 10 as a stepping stone for conversions.

 ### N in Base B to N in Decimal